DANCING PANDAS

 Intercontinental Bora Bora Resort – 1 Incredible Week

-Intercontinental Bora Bora Resort French Polynesia
+Intercontinental Bora Bora Resort

 The Intercontinental Bora Bora Resort Thalasso Spa is a luxurious oasis in the heart of the South Pacific.
-It is set among shimmering turquoise waters and surrounded by majestic mountains.
+It is set among shimmering turquoise waters and is surrounded by majestic mountains.
 We could only dream of staying in this swanky and unique retreat.

 Bora Bora as a Vacation Destination

-Intercontinental Bora Bora Resort Thelasso Spa
+Intercontinental Bora Bora Resort Thelasso Spa, Bora Bora on a budget

 We have been very fortunate to have visited numerous resorts in the Maldives, Fiji, Seychelles, Mauritius, Thailand, the Caribbean, the Greek Islands, Vanuatu, Kiribati, Mexico, Belize, Mediterranean, Hawaii, Bali, Philippines, Costa Rica, etc., And Bora Bora keeps on coming up as our second favorite resort/beach destination after the Maldives.